Golden caramels—literally, that’s what these are in taste, color, and decoration. Decorate each caramel square with 24-karat gold.–Flo Braker

-1. Line bottom and sides of a 9-inch square pan with parchment paper; set aside.
+Line the bottom and sides of a 9-inch square pan with parchment paper.

-5. Add the butter and salt to the sugar mixture, stirring constantly.
-Pour in the warm vanilla-flavored cream in a slow but steady stream without letting the boiling stop (be careful — mixture foams up and is steamy).
-Lower heat to medium and continue to boil gently until the thermometer registers about 248°F (120°C), stirring occasionally to prevent scorching, about 14 to 15 minutes.
+Add the butter and salt to the sugar mixture, stirring constantly.
+Pour in the warm vanilla-infused cream in a slow, steady stream without letting the boiling stop (be careful, as the mixture will foam up and is hot and steamy).
+Reduce the heat to medium and continue to boil gently until the thermometer registers about 248°F (120°C), stirring occasionally to prevent scorching, 14 to 17 minutes.

-6. Let the candy stand about 3 minutes to allow bubbling to subside, then pour into the prepared pan without scraping the saucepan; allow to cool at least 5 hours.
+Let the candy stand for about 3 minutes to allow the bubbling to subside, then pour it into the prepared pan without scraping the saucepan.
+Let cool at room temperature for at least 5 hours.

-8. Cut caramels tend to stick together and not hold their shape unless individually wrapped, so for easiest storage wrap the block of caramel in aluminum foil and cut off portions as needed.
-Store cut caramels in layers, separated by aluminum foil in an airtight metal or plastic container in a cool place for up to 3 weeks.
+Invert the caramels onto a cutting board.
+The cut caramels tend to stick together and not hold their shape unless individually wrapped, so for easiest storage, wrap the entire block of caramel in parchment paper and then aluminum foil and cut off portions as needed.
+To make individual caramels, cut the block into 1/2-inch-wide strips, then cut across the strips to form 1/2-inch squares.
+To apply a patch of gold leaf to each square, use a small, new artist’s brush to lift a tiny patch of gold leaf about the size of an oatmeal flake and deposit it on top of a caramel.
+Store cut caramels in layers, separated by aluminum foil, in an airtight metal or plastic container in a cool place for up to 3 weeks.